 Because each piece of software increases potential points of vulnerability, we also need to think about what software we don’t need.

 If you haven’t used an app for a long time and don’t plan on using it again right away, it may be worthwhile to remove it from your device.
 Simply removing old, unwanted apps can help make your device much safer.

 It happens to the best of us: Eventually our devices will be lost, stolen, or broken, and we don’t want to lose access to our data.
 Every now and again, it’s wise to make a backup copy of mobile files to avoid this cruel fate.

 There are free and easy cloud services to help make backups, such as Apple’s iCloud and Google Drive.
 Each of these options will allow you to use the companies’ storage to keep and recover your files.
 The catch is that, while easy to use, we’re also allowing our data to be seen by the company.
 This leaves the data you back up with a third party open to lawful interception like warrants and subpoenas, as well as unlawful access like account hacking.

 You can defend against lawful and unlawful seizure of data in your mobile cloud backups by pruning sensitive information you aren’t willing to share with a service, and locking down your account with a unique and complex passphrase and two-factor authentication.

 If the risks involved in backing up with a cloud service are too great, consider backing up your devices locally.

 If you have access to an external computer you trust, using it to make local backups will bring you some peace of mind.
-It’s easy both for iPhone users to make backups using iTunes.
+It’s easy both for iPhone users to make backups using the Finder app.
 Android users can connect your phone to your computer and move the files.